Trump indictment timeline — What happens after arraignment?

 The federal Speedy Trial Act says the government must bring a case to trial within 70 days of an indictment, but this deadline may be extended.

-At the same time, Trump is contending with a separate indictment by the state of New York, but that trial isn't expected to begin until early 2024, when the first Republicans will be casting their votes in the 2024 GOP primaries.
+At the same time, Trump is contending with a separate indictment by the state of New York on felony charges of falsifying business records.
+That trial isn't expected to begin until early 2024, when the first Republicans will be casting their votes in the 2024 GOP primaries.

 Trump will keep campaigning, amid indictment his former attorney general says is "very detailed" and "very, very damning"